 Potty-training is an essential process that every owner must go through with their Chihuahua.
-Unless you plan on keeping your in a fenced in backyard (not recommended), you'll have to teach them to use the bathroom outside and not inside the house.
+Unless you plan on keeping your furry four-legged friend in a fenced-in backyard (not recommended), you'll have to teach them to use the bathroom outside the house and not inside.
 Unfortunately, however, Chihuahuas have a notorious reputation for being a breed that's difficult and downright stubborn to housebreak.
 In fact, some owners throw in the flag and simply lay out pee pads for them instead.
 The truth is that practically any Chihuahua, no matter how old they are, can be potty-trained when it's done correctly and under the right circumstances.

 Chihuahua Potty-Training - Where Should I Start?

 It's easy to feel lost and confused when you first bring your Chihuahua home.
-You're busy trying to set up their bed, make sure they have food, water, blankets, and you're probably busy playing with them as well.
-While all of this fine, you need to place potty-training at the top of your list of priorities for them.
+You're busy preparing their bed, making sure they have food and water, and you're probably playing them with, too.
+While all of this fine, you need to place potty-training at the top of your list of priorities.
 As stated above, it's crucial that you begin teaching them the basics of where using the bathroom is acceptable and where it's not.

 Before you start attempting to potty-train your Chihuahua, you'll need to pick up a few basic items first.
 These items are necessary to encourage good behavior, as well as prevent bad behavior.
 Here are the things you'll need: